 Overview

-Danish artists found their distinct expression with surprising suddenness during the Napoleonic wars, and the next thirty years are regarded as the Golden Age of Danish painting.
-Christoffer Wilhelm Eckersberg and Christen Købke are but two of a plethora of artists who produced perfectly delineated streetscapes, charmingly inconsequential landscapes and scenes of daily life radiant with contentment, stylistically distinguished by brilliant naturalism and an inimitable rendering of light – crisp and warm in Greek and Italian views (many artists travelled south) but pale, pellucid and unmistakably Scandinavian in scenes of their native land.
+Danish artists found their distinct expression with surprising suddenness during the Napoleonic wars, and the 30 years that followed are regarded as the country’s Golden Age of painting.
+Christoffer Wilhelm Eckersberg and Christen Købke are but two of many artists who produced perfectly delineated streetscapes, landscapes and scenes of daily life.
+These works are stylistically distinguished by brilliant naturalism and an inimitable rendering of light – crisp and warm in Greek and Italian views (many artists travelled south) but pale, pellucid and unmistakably Scandinavian in scenes of their native land.

-Later in the 19th century the mood darkened under the impulses of social commitment (Brendekilde, Henningsen), the deification of Nature (Janus La Cour) or a deeper exploration of the human psyche (Hammershøi was a sort of post-Hegelian Vermeer).
-Towards the turn of the century Symbolism had its proponents but many artists again turned their gaze towards their native land.
+Towards the turn of the century Symbolism had its proponents but many Danish artists again turned their gaze towards their native land.
 The painters of Skagen on northernmost Jutland, led by P. S. Krøyer and Michael Ancher, and those of the Funen School, principally Johannes Larsen and Fritz Syberg, celebrated the low-key beauties of Denmark’s shores and countryside drenched in ineffable light of the North.

-As is to be expected of a prosperous and outward looking nation, there is much high quality art from the rest of the world to be seen here.
-And as is to be expected of a country which is virtually synonymous with good design, recent museum buildings would merit a pilgrimage even if empty.
+As is to be expected of a prosperous and outward-looking nation, there is much high quality art from the rest of the world to be enjoyed here.
+Nor is it surprising that in a country which is virtually synonymous with good design, recent museum buildings would merit a pilgrimage even if empty.
 Several are enhanced by a parkland or seaside setting.
 Curatorship – hanging and interpretation – is exemplary.

 Day 1

 Copenhagen.
 Fly at c.
 9.00am from London Gatwick to Copenhagen.
-After lunch a visit to Ny Carlsberg Glyptotek, magnificent benefaction of a brewer, has collections of Mediterranean antiquities, particularly Roman portrait sculpture, Impressionists and Post-Impressionists, Golden Age paintings and much else besides.
+After lunch a visit to Ny Carlsberg Glyptotek, the magnificent benefaction of a brewer, with collections of Mediterranean antiquities, particularly Roman portrait sculpture, Impressionists and Post-Impressionists, Golden Age paintings and much else besides.
 First of three nights in Copenhagen.

 Day 2